-Have you ever had a bout of insomnia over a mistake you’ve made?
-Have you ever stopped in the midst of obsessing over that topic with the realization that it happened thirty-two years ago?
+How many of us have had a bout of insomnia over a silly mistake we’ve made?
+How many of us have made a mistake on par with selling Babe Ruth and the rest of a World Series championship team?
+Have we ever stopped in the midst of obsessing over a mistake we’ve made, until we realize that it happened over three decades ago?
 Most people don’t.
 Most people are blessed and cursed with short-term memories.
 We’ve all made mistakes though.
 We’ve made errors in judgment based on uninformed choices, and dumb decisions that seemed so right at the time.
 Most of us are able to move on in life, even after making decisions that proved catastrophic at the time.
-Most of us have never made a decision, or series of decisions that proved so catastrophic that people will be talking them one hundred years from now, characterizing our choices as some of the worst mistakes in human history.
-Other than those decisions made by those involved in the Black Sox Scandal, there might only be one person, in baseball, that continues to be mocked, ridiculed, and scorned one hundred years after he made historically poor decisions, Harry Herbert Frazee.
+Most of us have never made a decision, or series of decisions that proved so catastrophic that people will be talking them nearly one hundred years from now, characterizing our choices as some of the worst mistakes in human history.
+Other than those decisions made by those involved in the Black Sox Scandal, there might only be one person, in baseball, that continues to be mocked, ridiculed, and scorned over one hundred years after he made a series of historically poor decisions, Harry Herbert Frazee.

 Harry Herbert Frazee (June 29, 1880 – June 4, 1929) was an American theatrical agent, producer, and director, and he remained successful in this field until the day he died.
 He also happened to be a successful boxing promoter who once landed one of heavyweight champion Jack Johnson’s matches.
 Harry Frazee also bought the 1915 and 1916 World Series champion Boston Red Sox, who won the 1918 World Series for him.
 One of the players he sold was also on the 1912 World Series championship team.
 The error in judgment, uninformed choices, and dumb decisions that Frazee made were to sell, and sell/trade almost all of the best players on those teams.
 Yet, for all of the successes and failures of Harry’s life, many believe his tombstone should read, “Here lies Harry Herbert Frazee, the man who sold Babe Ruth.”